 /cm/local/examples/cmd/python/newnodes.py

-The script takes the MAC addresses that are detected and associates them with physical node identities.
-These identities are typically objects that have been created earlier.
-In other words, they are typically “placeholder identities”, until the association is actually done.
+The script detects MAC addresses and associates them with physical node identities.
+These identities are typically objects created earlier.
+In other words, they are typically “placeholder identities” until the association is actually done.

-For example, when the newnodes.py script runs, the first MAC address detected with the new nodes property gets attached to the first physical node which has no MAC address as a property.
+For example, when the newnodes.py script runs, the first MAC address detected with the new nodes property gets attached to the first physical node that does not have a MAC address as a property.

 [Master]% device